 "Yeah, who we're probably gonna make a widow, okay?
 I mean you heard Travis.
 He's gonna turn.
 They always turn."

 "Well, maybe he won't.
 Maybe he can fight it off."

 "And maybe he can't.
 That's all I'm saying."

-"Alright, we'll just have to see then, okay?"
+"All right, we'll just have to see, then okay?"

 Dean sighs.
 "This is what I mean, Sam.
 You sure your emotions aren't getting in the way here?"

 "You know, nice dude, but he's got something evil inside.
 Something in his blood.
 Maybe you can relate."

 An angry look appears on Sam's face.
 "Stop the car."

 Sam glares at him.
 "Stop the car or I will!"
 Dean pulls the Impala off the road.
 Sam opens the door and quickly climbs out.
 Addison follows suit, a worried look on her face.
 Dean climbs out as Sam slams his door shut.
 "You want to know why I've been lying to you, Dean?
 Because of crap like this."

 "Like what," Dean asks, walking around the Impala to meet Sam.